cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 }
 ```

-This function is called in the epilogue after the main loop before we store the output back to GMEM.
+This function is called in the epilogue after the main loop, before we store the output back to GMEM.
 Overall, the softmax step is not particularly complicated.
-There's some funky confusing layout reshaping and learning warp reduce primitives but everything else pieces together nicely once you understand the MMA thread layout.
+There's some funky, confusing layout reshaping and learning warp-reduce primitives, but everything else pieces together nicely once you understand the MMA thread layout.

 # Putting It All Together
 ## Softmax Rescale Call

 ## MMA Loop: SV GEMM
-This GEMM is almost exactly the same as the one before, with the main exception that S is already in the registers.
+This GEMM is almost exactly the same as the one before, except that S is already in the registers.
 This means we only need to deal with V SMEM copies.

 # Epilogue: Output->GMEM
-We now have our output stored in fragments across all of the warps, and we want to write them back to a `o_ptr` in our GMEM.
-The optimal way to perform our write-back is:
+We now have our output stored in fragments across all the warps, and we want to write them back to `o_ptr` in GMEM.
+The optimal way to perform the write-back is:

 ```
 Registers->SMEM->Registers->GMEM
 ```

-You might be wondering: if we're going go from SMEM back to registers why don't we just write it back from the fragments?
-The answer is n-fold:
+You might be wondering: if we're going to go from SMEM back to registers anyway, why don't we just write back directly from the fragments?
+The answer is threefold:

-1. **No SMEM->GMEM instructions**: Ampere has the nice async GMEM->SMEM pipeline, but there is no direct SMEM->GMEM pipeline.
+1. **No SMEM->GMEM instructions**: Ampere has the nice async GMEM->SMEM pipeline, but no direct SMEM->GMEM pipeline.
 Therefore, we have to stage the SMEM blocks in registers before writing back to HBM.
-2. **Vectorization**: The fragments are stored as per-thread shapes, which are scattered halfs across all the registers.
-To write back to gmem, each thread writes one fp32 at a time across a bunch of scattered memory addresses.
+2. **Vectorization**: The fragments are stored as per-thread shapes, scattered as halfs across all the registers.
+To write back to GMEM directly, each thread would have to write one fp32 at a time across a bunch of scattered memory addresses.
 Given what we know about the memory bus and vectorization, this is excruciatingly inefficient and slow.
-By staging through SMEM, each thread can write a full 128-bit block in one instruction like before.
+By staging through SMEM, each thread can write a full 128-bit block in one instruction, like before.
-3. **Coalescing**: Furthermore, we can group all 32 threads into a contiguous block to coalesce the store into the 512-byte memory transaction like before.
+3. **Coalescing**: Furthermore, we can group all 32 threads into a contiguous block to coalesce the store into a 512-byte memory transaction, like before.

-> **Note**: Vectorization is per-thread, Coalescing is across threads (per-warp).
+> **Note**: Vectorization is per-thread; coalescing is across threads (per-warp).

-Compared to doing a terrible amount of uncoalesced and unvectorized stores, the SMEM staging is pretty much free compared to the efficiency gains from the optimized stores.
-Like before, the Registers->SMEM and SMEM->Registers->GMEM steps will each require their own `Tiled_Copy`, but it should be a lot quicker to figure out what they should be this time around.
+Compared to a terrible amount of uncoalesced and unvectorized stores, the SMEM staging is pretty much free relative to the efficiency gains from the optimized stores.
+As before, the Registers->SMEM and SMEM->Registers->GMEM steps each require their own `Tiled_Copy`, but it should be quicker to figure out what they should be this time around.
 Before we begin the copy, we should convert the output back to fp16 using the same `convert_type()` we used for `acc_s` before the `O = SV` MMA.

 ```cpp
 // Epilogue